internetarchive/strainer/README.md

                             limit will be excluded. -1 value means no limit.
                             Default: -1
   -e  --excluded-hosts      Specific hosts to exclude from the final seed list.
+      --temp-dir            Temporary directory to use for the key/value database.
+Default: /tmp
 ```